DavidJCobb/DovahKit/TODO/dovahscript.md

 ```

 Additionally, it'd be nice if the collection internals could handle more of the nuances of collections.
 In particular, when dealing with a collection of sub-objects, it'd be nice if the "remove" function could signal success, with the internals then killing any extant wrappers for the removed sub-object (with all of the needed side-effects, e.g. shifting indices of any next-sibling sub-objects if the collection uses contiguous indices).

+#### Collection improvements

+Right now, Dovahscript uses a common abstraction, "collections," for all of the following:

+* Native arrays of fixed length (e.g. `shout.words`)
+* Native vectors (e.g. `land_texture.grasses`)
+  * ...including cases where a bifurcated list needs to be presented as joined (e.g. `topic_info.conditions`)
+* Native key/value maps, when the keys are exclusively integers and/or strings (e.g. `quest.aliases` and `quest.aliases_by_id`)

+We should give each of these their own independently programmed abstraction.

 #### Overwriting sub-objects wholesale